The advent of the Internet has led to a variety of odd body hygiene myths being spread around.

-The truth is that deodorant and antiperspirant are distinct products that should both be used if you want to maximize your hygiene and minimize the risk for embarrassing body odor or sweat stains.
+The truth is that deodorant vs antiperspirant are distinct products that should both be used if you want to maximize your hygiene and minimize the risk of embarrassing body odor or sweat stains.

 Let’s get into it!

 Most Popular Products